Skip to main content

 Arizona law requires the following with respect to PFDs (life jackets).

 • All vessels, including paddleboards and kayaks, must have at least one USCG–approved wearable life jacket for each person on board.
-The only exceptions are sailboards and racing shells.
+The only exceptions are sailboards and certain racing shells.

 • In addition to the above requirements, vessels 16 feet in length or longer, except a canoe or kayak, must have one USCG–approved throwable device on board and readily accessible.

-• All children 12 years of age and younger must wear a USCG–approved life jacket while underway on any vessel.
+• All children 12 years of age and younger must wear a USCG–approved wearable life jacket while underway on any vessel.
 The life jacket must be fastened according to the manufacturer’s recommended use and must fit the child properly.

 • Each person on a PWC must wear a USCG–approved life jacket, and all closures of the life jacket must be fastened or secured according to the manufacturer’s design or recommended use and must be adjusted for a snug fit.